 City, village, and town park and open space plans are prepared by the Commission at the request of a local government.
-In the last five years, an updated park and open space plan was completed for the Village of Mount Pleasant (in 2015), City of Racine (in 2018), Village of Caledonia (in 2018), and City of Brookfield (in 2019).
-In 2020, the Commission staff continued work to assist the Milwaukee County Department of Parks, Recreation, and Culture in the development of an update and extension to the year 2050 of the park and open space plan for Milwaukee County.
-In 2020, Commission staff initiated work on an update of the Ozaukee park and open space plan, and initiated work on an update of the Village of Mount Pleasant park and open space plan.
+In the last five years, an updated park and open space plan was completed for the City of Racine (in 2018), Village of Caledonia (in 2018), and City of Brookfield (in 2019).
+In 2021, the Commission staff continued work to assist the Milwaukee County Department of Parks, Recreation, and Culture in the development of an update and extension to the year 2050 of the park and open space plan for Milwaukee County.
+In 2020, Commission staff initiated work on an update of the Ozaukee County park and open space plan, and initiated work on an update of the Village of Mount Pleasant park and open space plan.
+It is anticipated that update of the Village of Mount Pleasant plan will be completed in 2021.